Azure/aztk/docs/11-custom-scripts.md

       runOn: all-nodes
 ```

 The above configuration takes the absolute path `/custom-scripts/` and uploads every file within it.
-These files will all be executed, although order of exection is not guarenteed.
+These files will all be executed, although order of execution is not guaranteed.
 If your custom scripts have dependencies, specify the order by providing the full path to the file as seen in the first example.

 ## Scripting considerations